 After you take the SAT Subject Tests, you probably want to find out your results right away.
-You'll have to be a little patient, though, as you may need to wait between two to six weeks to get your scores back.
+You'll have to be a little patient, though, as you might need to wait between two and six weeks to get your SAT Subject Test scores back.

-We've compiled the exact score delivery dates below, plus some tips on how to track down your scores and what to do next.
-Read on to find out when you get your SAT Subject Test scores.
+We've compiled the exact score delivery dates below.
+We also offer tips on how to track down your scores and on what to do after you get them.
+Read on to find out when you'll get your SAT Subject Test scores.

-After some delays in score delivery in recent years, the College Board is now promising online score delivery within three weeks for most SAT and SAT Subject Test dates.
+After some delays in score delivery in recent years, the College Board now promises online score delivery within three weeks for most SAT and SAT Subject Test dates.
 As for colleges, any schools you designate as recipients should get your score report within 10 days after you get your copy.

-As you can see, the College Board reports that they will deliver paper score reports in the same window in which scores are available online.
-They're also not fully explicit about when colleges get your SAT Subject Test scores, only promising that colleges will recieve scores within ten days of the date that scores are released to you.
+As you can see, the College Board delivers paper score reports the same time at which scores are available online.
+However, they're not as explicit about when exactly colleges will get your SAT Subject Test scores, only promising that schools should receive them within 10 days of the date that scores are released to you.